Arthur Yorinks: Early life

 Arthur Yorinks was born on August 21, 1953, in Roslyn, New York.
 He was raised in a suburban area of the village.
 His father, Alexander, was a mechanical engineer and his mother, Shirley, was a fashion illustrator.
 His aunt was also a piano teacher and his friend an illustrator and Yorinks considers this artistic childhood as an important inspiration for his later career.
 When he was six, he started to practice to be a classical pianist.
-His piano teacher, Robert Bedford influenced him and is credited with instilling him with perfectionism and a professionalism.
+His piano teacher, Robert Bedford, influenced him and is credited with instilling in him both perfectionism and a professionalism.
 Yorinks said that he "learned a great deal of what it means to be an artist" from Bedford.

 When Yorinks was in high school, he discovered picture books and he particularly liked the works of Tomi Ungerer, William Steig, and especially Maurice Sendak.
 Later Yorinks said "Discovering Tomi Ungerer, William Steig, particularly Maurice Sendak, was a turning point.
 I was already a young adult, and I saw clearly that their books weren't just kids books.
 They were for everyone.
 They had such depth and excitement and had everything I was interested in—drama, pictures, rhythm, music."
 At sixteen, he approached Sendak's studio with manuscripts, picture books and asked Sendak for advice.
 The two became friends as a result of the encounter and Sendak later introduced Yorinks to Richard Egielski.
 Yorinks and Egielski became frequent collaborators.
 Yorinks graduated from high school one year early and chose not to go to college.
 He took classes at the New School for Social Research and Hofstra New College in 1971.